-6. Informed and explicit patient consent
+6. Informed patient consent

-The Principal Investigator (PI) or an authorised Investigator (I) must provide a Participant Information Sheet (PIS) to all potential participants, explain the Study and provide an opportunity for questions to be asked.
+The Principal Investigator (PI) or an authorised Investigator (I) must explain the Study to all potential participants and provide an opportunity for questions to be asked.

-All patients who agree to participate shall be required to sign an Informed Consent Form (ICF) that will sufficiently explain the details of the Study and on agreement of the patient, authorise the release of their pseudonymised (coded) demographic and medical information to the Registry.
+All patients who agree to participate shall be required to sign a Patient Informed Consent Form (PICF) that will sufficiently explain the details of the Study and on agreement of the patient, authorise the release of their pseudonymised (coded) demographic and medical information to the Registry.
 The consent form must be signed in the patient's treating Centre, in a language fully understood by the patient.
 A copy must be provided to the patient.

 An Institutional Review Board (IRB) or the responsible Ethics Committee (EC) must approve the Study unless it is exempt from approval in the applicable jurisdiction.
-If no responsible EC, IRB or equivalent legal entity exists, the Centre must still provide a Participant Information Sheet (PIS) and obtain a signed Informed Consent Form (ICF).
+If no responsible EC, IRB or equivalent legal entity exists, the Centre must still obtain a signed PICF.

-A template PIS and ICF (in English) is available on the MSBase Website.
+A template PICF (in English) is available on the MSBase and MGBase Website.